Umuts-Codes/pizza-donadoni/README.md

 ## APPROVE ORDER

 In the cart section users can add items from the menus without any limit view the listed prices and see the total payment amount calculated automatically.
+By clicking the orange “X” icon next to an item’s price the product can be removed from the cart.

 <br>